California Estate Planning Documents: Living Trust, Will, Directive and Other Estate Planning Services

 Emergency?
 We can prepare your estate planning documents in as little as an hour

 Sometimes people find themselves having unexpected surgery or find themselves taking an unplanned trip and want to get their estate plans in order before the event happens.
 Don’t panic!
 A People’s Choice can prepare all of your estate planning in as little as 1 hour.

 Need other estate planning services?
 Call us.
 We can prepare many routine estate planning documents.
 Start your estate planning today!

-- Preparation of preliminary draft of documentation for review before signing.
+- Preparation of preliminary draft of estate planning documents for review

-- Signing appointment and witnesses, if necessary (notary fees extra).
+- Signing appointments and witnesses at our corporate office, if necessary (notary fees extra)

-- Emergency document preparation services available for same day signing.
+- Emergency document preparation services are available for same-day signing